 IF Sustainability Case Studies

-To make the occasion, a dedicated document was produced by the IOC highlighting case sustainability case studies by International Federations.
+To mark the occasion, a dedicated document was produced by the IOC highlighting sustainability case studies by International Federations.
 Its introduction read:

 The world faces significant challenges across a wide spectrum of economic, social and environmental matters.

 The Olympic Movement has both an opportunity and a duty to actively contribute to the global sustainability debate in line with its vision of “Building a better world through sport”.
 With this in mind, and in response to recommendation 5 of Olympic Agenda 2020 (“Include sustainability within the Olympic Movement’s daily operations”), the IOC conducted the International Federations (IF) Sustainability Project in 2016.
 This allowed the IOC to obtain an overview of IFs’ sustainability initiatives; identify common topics, good practices and mutual challenges; and share information.

 One of the Project’s outcomes was a series of case studies, illustrating how IFs are actively contributing towards a more sustainable world.
 As part of the IOC’s objective to profile the role of the Olympic Movement in sustainability through the aggregation of information and collective reporting, it was agreed that the identification and sharing of IF sustainability case studies should be continued.
 These case studies form part of the enhanced support system provided to the Olympic Movement through the IOC Sustainability Strategy.